nixprime/cpsm/README.md

     - fzf: "Documentation/x86/early-microcode.txt"

-    - Similar story to the previous case.
+    - Without using the current filename, there is nothing the other matchers can do to disambiguate the query.

   - The next set of cases simulate a user typing progressively more letters in a desired file's name ("include/linux/rcupdate.h"), when they happen to be